 In September, The Spoiled Home was featured in @liketoknow.it’s book Stories From the Influencer Next Door.
 Sandi and I were invited, along with several other bloggers, to visit the Delta Faucet Headquarters in Indianapolis, Indiana.
 In October, Sandi’s hamster wheel slowed down, too, when she quit the furniture store to focus her energies on managing The Spoiled Home full-time.
-I look forward to joining her in May when we can once again work alongside one another.
+In May of 2019, I retired as an English teacher after 29 years.
+Now, we work alongside one another again.

 So what’s the lesson?
 How do you grow your Instagram?
 We could tell you exactly what we did.
 You could write it all down.
 You may make it, you may not.
 I can only tell you what I know:

 *First you have to have a vision and know that you’re going to have to work your ass off.
 Sandi and I joke all the time that we sold our soul in the beginning.
 That was before money was made and before algorithms.
 Our goal was (and still is) to work hard and be kind.
 We answered every comment.
 We played every #WIDN (What I’m Doing Now) hashtag game.
 We knew everyone we followed on Instagram by Name, not handle.